[Skip to content]

-Like many other web sites we use cookies on our site. cookies can help a website to personalise your visit.
+Like many other web sites we use cookies on our site.
+Cookies can help a website to personalise your visit.
 A cookie is a text-only string of information that a website transfers to the cookie file of the browser on your computer's hard disk so that the website can, among other things, remember who you are.
-A cookie will typically contain the name of the domain from which the cookie has come, the "lifetime" of the cookie, and a value, usually a randomly generated unique number.
+A cookie will typically contains the name of the domain from which the cookie has come, the "lifetime" of the cookie, and a value, usually a randomly generated unique number.

 Daventry District Council Cookies